MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

   **Answer:** Windows activates as expected.
 However, if Unified Write Filter (UWF) is enabled when Windows is activated, restarting the device resets the activation state and you must reactivate the device.
 Although the device doesn't stay activated, UWF is doing exactly what is it supposed to do.
 You must activate Windows before enabling UWF, or suspend UWF before attempting to activate in order for the activation state to be retained.

+- **I'm having problems with my ePKEA who can I contact for help?**

+  **Answer:** To get help with the PKEA you need to contact a Windows IoT Distributor, or if you are Direct with Microsoft contact your Microsoft Account Manager.

+- **I have more questions on activation, deploying the ePKEA or using VAMT who can I reach out to for help?**

+  **Answer:**  To get additional help with Activation you need to contact a Windows IoT Distributor, or if you are Direct with Microsoft contact your Microsoft Account Manager.

 ## Other Resources

 - [Volume Activation Management Tool (VAMT)](/windows/deployment/volume-activation/introduction-vamt)